October-Studios/autoref.nvim/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature Request
-about: Request a feature for color-roulette
+about: Request a feature for autoref
 title: "Feat: "
 labels: new feature
 ---